edgiese/blog/posts/2021-05-23-01-another-dialog-on-making-america-christian.md

 it says that the Christian ruler's job is to make the earthly laws line up as closely as possible with God's laws.

-**Dijon**:  AHA!
+**Dijon**:  Aha!
 I knew it!
 That is pretty much to make the country Christian, as I have been saying!
 So, that brings our conversation to a close... oh, but wait, you said there were two others.
 And I suppose you prefer one of them.
 What was the second?